onshape-public/go-client/onshape/docs/RevisionApi.md

 > BTRevisionListResponse GetRevisionHistoryInCompanyByPartNumber(ctx, cid, pnum).ElementType(elementType).FillApprovers(fillApprovers).FillExportPermission(fillExportPermission).Execute()

-Retrieve a list of all revisions for a part number in a company by company ID.
+Get a list of all revisions for a part or element in a company-owned document by part number.

 ### Example